-10 people to listen to when it comes to workplace feedback
+10 experts to listen to when it comes to workplace feedback

 Feedback is the driving force behind employee development, and one of your core responsibilities as a manager.
 And poor feedback reflects badly on your business's wider communication practices.
-But don't panic, because we have ten people for you to listen to about the importance of workplace feedback!
+But don't panic, because we have ten experts for you to listen to about the importance of workplace feedback.

 Broadly speaking, good feedback accomplishes three things.
 First, it allows managers to guide and critique employee performance.
 Second, it lets employees voice criticisms and ask for support.
 And third, it's your best opportunity to use recognition as a form of motivation.

 Feedback and how you go about it heavily influences the employee experience.
 Almost 70% of employees would work harder if their efforts were better recognised, for example.
 Then there's the fact that strengths-based management can boost profitability while lowering attrition.
 So, now we've enlightened you on the importance of workplace feedback, here are ten experts you ought to listen to!

 1: Managing Director of Semaca Partners, Joe Hirsch

 For the longest time, top-down, hierarchical feedback was pretty much the universal standard.
 But that seems to be less so with each passing day.
 If you want employees to engage with feedback, then as Joe Hirsch will tell you, it needs to go both ways.